tav-r/composer/README.md

 This should become a collection of tools I wrote to tamper with ELF files.

 ## What is it?
-The goal the manipulation of ELF files easy in python.
+The goal is to make the manipulation of ELF files easy in python.
 An example is `injector.py` which hijacks the execution flow of an ELF file by appending some shellcode to the file, modifying a PLT_NOTE segment header and setting the entry point to the injected shellcode.